coveo/frontend-coding-challenge/README.md

 # Coveo Front End Challenge
 ## The challenge

+The SAQ is the government-run liquor store monopoly that we have in Quebec, we indexed the different wines and beers there and made it available through our REST Search API.
+Don’t be surprised if the prices are high!

 The challenge, if you accept it, is about building a search interface based on the Coveo REST API.

 See [the documentation section](#documentation)